geojupyter/geojupyter.org/interviews/template.md

 In addition to whatever you'd like to share, I'd like to know:

-* What kind of researcher are you?
-What is your field?
+* What kind of practitioner are you?
+    * What is your field?
+    * How do you use data?
     * Do you teach?
-* Walk me through your geospatial data story: how did you start out working with geospatial data, and what has changed about your workflow over time?
+* Walk me through your personal geospatial data story: how did you start out working with geospatial data, and what has changed about your workflow over time?

 ## :globe_with_meridians: A recent geospatial workflow